matijas99/esp8266-battery-protector/README.md

 - **S (Signal/IN)** → **D6 (GPIO12)** (digital control pin)
 - **COM** → Connect to **12V Battery Positive**
 - **NO** → Connect to load positive terminal
+- **Note**: The relay uses **inverted logic** for fail-safe operation:
+  - **GPIO12 HIGH**: Relay disconnects the load (circuit broken, no current flows)
+  - **GPIO12 LOW**: Relay connects the load (COM to NO connected, current flows)
+  - **Initial state**: GPIO12 starts HIGH (relay disconnected) for safety
-- **Note**: When GPIO12 is set HIGH, the relay activates and connects COM to NO, allowing current to flow to the load.
-When LOW, the circuit is broken and no current flows.
-The relay opens immediately when voltage drops below 11V, and will only rearm when voltage rises above 12.8V (with a 60-second delay).
+  - The relay opens immediately when voltage drops below 11V, and will only rearm when voltage rises above 12.8V (with a 60-second delay).

+**Fail-Safe Behavior**: The relay is configured so that when GPIO12 is LOW (or loses power/floats LOW), the load remains connected.
+If the controller fails, loses power, or experiences a circuit error, the GPIO pin defaults to LOW state, keeping the relay closed and the load powered.
+This ensures that in failure scenarios, the load remains powered at the expense of potential battery health, prioritizing load continuity over battery protection.

 ### Green LED (Status Indicator)
 - **Anode (+)** → **D4 (GPIO2)** via **220Ω current-limiting resistor**